A luxury holiday through India's Golden Triangle and beyond

 - 2 Nights Udaipur

-Your holiday begins in Delhi, a city known for as much for its colourful markets as it is the splendid Mughal-period architecture that hides between new city's leafy avenues and the bustling laneways of its Old Delhi cousin.
+This luxury India holiday is a showcase for the best of Rajasthan, from its warm and welcoming people, to its bustling cities, antiquated villages, and regal heritage.
+You'll begin in Delhi, a city known for as much for its colourful markets as it is the splendid Mughal-period architecture that hides between new city's leafy avenues and the bustling laneways of its Old Delhi cousin.
 Then, after guided tours of the capital, you'll head to Agra, home to the gleaming white marble of the beautiful Taj Mahal.
 In many ways it's the perfect precursor to your journey through Rajasthan.
-Here, in its cities – Jaipur, Jodhpur and Udaipur – grand forts and and majestic palaces look out to peaceful lakes and bazaars fragranced with incense and spice.
+Here, in its cities – Jaipur, Jodhpur and Udaipur – grand forts and majestic palaces look out to peaceful lakes and bazaars fragranced with incense and spice.
 Take in the region's regal highlights in the company of your expert guide, before contrasting their opulence with the rural traditions of a Bishnoi tribal village, where residents live at one with nature, and avidly protect the local flora and fauna as part of their religion.

 Day by day itinerary